pdgilbert/eg_stm_hal/README.md

       completely eliminating the development board.
       (If the dongle power is used.
 5v if preferred on mine.)

-Following is the status of examples as of April 2020.
+Following is the status of examples as of June 2020.
 Examples are run on a 'bluepill' (stm32f1xx), 'Discovery kit STM32F303' (stm32f3xx), and 'Nucleo-64 STM32F411' (stm32f4xx).

 | ------------------------------- | - stm32f1xx - | - stm32f3xx - | - stm32f4xx - | - stm32l1xx - |